huggingface/datasets/metrics/squad/README.md

 SQuAD is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.

-## Intended uses & limitations
-This metric works only with the [SQuAD v.1 dataset](https://huggingface.co/datasets/squad) -- it will not work with any other dataset formats.

 ## How to use

 The metric takes two files or two lists of question-answers dictionaries as inputs : one with the predictions of the model and the other with the references to be compared to: